Startup-Nights/website/content/pages/home.md

           cream of the crop among early-stage startups.
 There will be two winners at Startup Nights 2023: a "pre-seed" and a "seed" stage winner.
+        - >-
-        - 'The application deadline was 05.10.2023 - applications are no longer accepted.'
+          The application deadline was 05.10.2023 - applications are no longer accepted.
       cta:
         link: /pitching
         text: Check out all jury members